What's Included in the Price

 In Western Australia, builders performing structural work must be registered with Building and Energy (DEMIRS).
 Registration is required for work that needs a building permit or is valued over $20,000.
 Verify registration through the Building and Energy online register.

-- Current WA builder registration number (verify it online)
+- Provide their current WA builder registration number (verify it online before signing)

 How We Calculate